-2.6.1.4.
-Understanding pod scheduling and node conditions (Taint Node by Condition)
+2.6.1.3.
+Understanding pod scheduling and node conditions (taint node by condition)

-OpenShift Container Platform automatically taints nodes that report conditions such as memory pressure and disk pressure.
+The Taint Nodes By Condition feature, which is enabled by default, automatically taints nodes that report conditions such as memory pressure and disk pressure.
 If a node reports a condition, a taint is added until the condition clears.
-The taints have the NoSchedule effect, which means no Pod can be scheduled on the node, unless the Pod has a matching toleration.
-This feature, Taint Nodes By Condition, is enabled by default.
+The taints have the NoSchedule effect, which means no pod can be scheduled on the node unless the pod has a matching toleration.

-The scheduler checks for these taints on nodes before scheduling Pods.
-If the taint is present, the Pod is scheduled on a different node.
-Because the scheduler checks for taints and not the actual Node conditions, you configure the scheduler to ignore some of these node conditions by adding appropriate Pod tolerations.
+The scheduler checks for these taints on nodes before scheduling pods.
+If the taint is present, the pod is scheduled on a different node.
+Because the scheduler checks for taints and not the actual node conditions, you configure the scheduler to ignore some of these node conditions by adding appropriate pod tolerations.

-The DaemonSet controller automatically adds the following tolerations to all daemons, to ensure backward compatibility:
+To ensure backward compatibility, the daemon set controller automatically adds the following tolerations to all daemons:

-- node.kubernetes.io/memory-pressure - node.kubernetes.io/disk-pressure - node.kubernetes.io/out-of-disk (only for critical Pods) - node.kubernetes.io/unschedulable (1.10 or later) - node.kubernetes.io/network-unavailable (host network only)
+- node.kubernetes.io/memory-pressure - node.kubernetes.io/disk-pressure - node.kubernetes.io/out-of-disk (only for critical pods) - node.kubernetes.io/unschedulable (1.10 or later) - node.kubernetes.io/network-unavailable (host network only)

-You can also add arbitrary tolerations to DaemonSets.
+You can also add arbitrary tolerations to daemon sets.

-2.6.1.5.
-Understanding evicting pods by condition (Taint-Based Evictions)
+2.6.1.4.
+Understanding evicting pods by condition (taint-based evictions)

-The Taint-Based Evictions feature, enabled by default, evicts Pods from a node that experiences specific conditions, such as not-ready and unreachable.
-When a node experiences one of these conditions, OpenShift Container Platform automatically adds taints to the node, and starts evicting and rescheduling the Pods on different nodes.
+The Taint-Based Evictions feature, which is enabled by default, evicts pods from a node that experiences specific conditions, such as not-ready and unreachable.
+When a node experiences one of these conditions, OpenShift Container Platform automatically adds taints to the node, and starts evicting and rescheduling the pods on different nodes.

-Taint Based Evictions has a NoExecute effect, where any Pod that does not tolerate the taint will be evicted immediately and any Pod that does tolerate the taint will never be evicted.
+Taint Based Evictions have a NoExecute effect, where any pod that does not tolerate the taint is evicted immediately and any pod that does tolerate the taint will never be evicted, unless the pod uses the tolerationsSeconds parameter.